xbucks/react-responsive/README.md

-# styled-grid-responsive
+# grid-responsive
-A responsive, fluid, deeply nestable, non-flexbox grid system built with `styled-components` 💅.
+A responsive, fluid, deeply nestable, non-flexbox grid system built with `styled-components`.
 On version 2, the `mediaQuery` utility was removed and made into it's own package, you can find it [here](https://www.npmjs.com/package/styled-media-responsive)

 # Installation: